HostMason/formz/README.md

 3. **Access the Web Application**
     Open your web browser and navigate to `http://localhost:5000` (or the port you specified during setup).

+## Usage Instructions

+1. **Navigation**: Use the sidebar to navigate between different tools and pages.
+2. **Form Builder**:
+   - Drag field types from the left panel to the form preview area.
+   - Click on a field in the preview to edit its properties in the right panel.
+   - Use the top buttons to preview, save, load, or delete forms.
+3. **Theme**: Toggle between light and dark themes using the theme toggle button.

 ## Maintenance Instructions

 ### Reloading the Service After Code Updates